Jayms8462/finalProject/README.md

 Asst Team Lead / Worker -
   Responsible for assisting the team lead to make sure the tasks get completed in a timely manor and is assisting the team lead in getting the data put into the site as needed.

+Researcher and Driver will be working together.
+Joel is good at finding information as needed and doing research while Thoa is an organized individual.
+These two are the first line that look at the bulk of the code before it is submitted to master.
+Then Dalton and I are the second individuals that look at the code to finalize before it is merged with master.

+Team Lead and Assist Team Lead will work together to assign tasks and make sure that the tasks get done at the time desired and assisting with the tasks as needed and re assigning them to the appropriate people.
+We are the second line of defense in the code before it is submitted to master.

   Requirements
     Roadmap